 Names of Related Significant Shareholders Type of Relationship Brief Description San Miguel Corporation Supply The Company has a cost sharing arrangement with SMC wherein SMPFC shares or is allocated costs incurred by SMC for its corporate staff/support service units that provide various services (i.e., treasury, investor relations, media affairs, etc.) to SMC and its group companies, including SMPFC.

 (c) Indicate any shareholder agreements that may impact on the control, ownership and strategic direction of the company:

-Name of Shareholders % of Capital Stock affected Brief Description of the Name of Shareholders (Parties) Transaction
+Name of Shareholders % of Capital Stock affected (Parties) Brief Description of the Transaction N/A